grafana/mimir/docs/sources/mimir/references/http-api/index.md

 A `GET` call to this endpoint returns a timestamp of when the partition was switched to the `INACTIVE` state, or 0, if the partition is not in the `INACTIVE` state.

-A `POST` call switches this ingester's partition to the `INACTIVE` state, if it isn't `INACTIVE` already, and returns the timestamp of when the switch to the `INACTIVE` state occured.
+A `POST` call switches this ingester's partition to the `INACTIVE` state, if it isn't `INACTIVE` already, and returns the timestamp of when the switch to the `INACTIVE` state occurred.

 A `DELETE` call sets the partition back from the `INACTIVE` to the `ACTIVE` state.